Volunteer management in European Parks

 These partners have already cooperated successfully in GRUNDTVIG Learning Partnership "European Volunteers in Parks" focusing on the transfer of new skills and experiences in volunteer management and gaining experiences in the international exchange of short-term volunteers.

 Project partners intended to disseminate innovation and good practice in the field of volunteer management and upgrade learning opportunities in the context of volunteering.

 - Trainings for volunteer coordinators (VC), who manage, supervise and teach volunteers; ongoing exchange of vm material and methods

 - Innovative learning material for VCin European parks

 - Exemplary combined working/learning opportunities in parks for foreign volunteers and park employers for mutual tutoring, enhancing expertise, life skills and practical skills

 - Guidelines for professional volunteer management in European parks

 - Awareness-raising national seminars in the “Year of Volunteering” 2011, focusing on volunteering and LL

 - Report on benefits of volunteering in parks on local communities and volunteers, especially referring to LL

-The project aims to further the professionalisation of volunteer management in European parks by supporting the EU Lifelong Learning of Volunteers mission.
+The project aimed to further the professionalisation of volunteer management in European parks by supporting the EU Lifelong Learning of Volunteers mission.
 Building a vital network of skilled volunteer coordinators in parks is essential for protected area management.
 In addition, more awareness is raised about the value of protected areas well as about the role of volunteers contributing to their protection, maintenance and care.